Cassia Cinnamon: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Due to the high content of cinnamaldehyde and other polyphenolic chemicals, which have anti-inflammatory and antioxidant effects, Cassia cinnamon may provide some health advantages.

 2. Antioxidant Activity: Cassia cinnamon has been proven to have strong antioxidant properties, mostly as a result of the high polyphenolic content of the spice.
-In the body, damaging free radicals that might accelerate aging and chronic illnesses are neutralized by antioxidants.
+In the body, damaging free radicals that might accelerate and chronic illnesses are neutralized by antioxidants.

 3. Anti-inflammatory properties: According to some studies, cinnamon’s polyphenols may also have anti-inflammatory properties, which might help to lessen the health implications of inflammation.